cridonoso/astromer/README.md

  ┃ ┣ 📜 __init__.py
  ┃ ┗ 📜 utils.py: universal functions to use on different ASTROMER modules
- ┣ 📜 .gitignore: files that should not be considered during a GitHub push ┣ 📜 .dockerignore: files to exclude when building a Docker container.
+ ┣ 📜 .gitignore: files that should not be considered during a GitHub push ┣ 📜 requirements.txt: python dependencies
- ┣ 📜 build_container.sh: script to build the ASTROMER Docker image ┣ 📜 run_container.sh: script to run the ASTROMER Docker image (up container) ┣ 📜 Dockerfile: Docker image definition
- ┣ 📜 requirements.txt: python dependencies
  ┗ 📜 README.md: what you are currently reading
  ```